-Cincinnati’s Findlay Market, the states’ longest continually operated public market, is one of the most exciting places to visit in the entire city.
+Cincinnati’s Findlay Market (also called The Market Cincinnati), the states’ longest continually operated public market, is one of the most exciting places to visit in the entire city.
 This market, located on the north end of the district of Over-the-Rhine in downtown Cincinnati, is home to hundreds of different merchants who offer everything from meat and seafood, veggies, ice cream, coffee, plants, candles, and everything in between.

 It is not only a terrific spot to go shopping, but it is also a great area to hang out.
 Because it is so engaging all around, it is a fantastic place to spend time with friends and family.
 Within walking distance of the market are various tiny stores and boutiques that are worth investigating and taking a look around.